 - Colonoscopy - Using a thin instrument called a colonoscope, the doctor looks inside the patient's colon.
 During the procedure, the doctor removes pieces of tissue (called a biopsy) to test them for cancer.
 If the doctor finds any polyps, he or she can also remove them.
 A newer method, called virtual colonoscopy, looks at the colon without going into the body, with an MRI or CT scan.

 - DNA-Based stool test - This test examines DNA taken from a patient's stool sample to look for genetic defects associated with colon cancer.

 How is colon cancer treated?

 Colon cancer is very treatable.
 In fact, about 90 percent of patients survive the disease after treatment.
 First, doctors stage the disease to see how far it has progressed.
 If the cancer has not spread to other tissues of the body, it can be treated with chemicals (chemotherapy) or radiation (powerful x-rays) to kill all rapidly dividing cells in the body, including cancer cells or surgery to remove the polyps and/or cancerous part of the colon

 Interesting facts about colon cancer

-People who have FAP can develop hundreds and even thousands of polyps in their colon, whereas people with HNPCC develop relatively few.
+People who have FAP can develop hundreds and even thousands of polyps, whereas people with HNPCC develop relatively few.

-The progression from a benign to a malignant cancer typically requires multiple mutations that allow cells to acquire new and abnormal characteristics, such as an increased growth rate, inability to adhere or stick to neighboring cells, propensity to migrate to other places in the body, etc. For example, at least seven mutations are required to produce a malignant colon tumor.
+The progression from a benign to a malignant cancer typically requires multiple mutations that allow cells to acquire new and abnormal characteristics, such as an increased growth rate, inability to adhere or stick to neighboring cells, and propensity to migrate to other places in the body.
+At least seven mutations are required to produce a malignant colon tumor.